(A cautionary tale of house sitting in Guatemala…)

 “WTF?
-And YOU want ME, a non-Spanish-speaking single white female to drive through here ALONE?” my inner voice silently screamed, freaking out a little at the thought.
+And YOU want ME, a non-Spanish-speaking single white female to drive through here ALONE?” my inner voice silently screams, freaking out a little at the thought.
 Not too much scares me.
 My Mom’s friend Bev always asks me “Aren’t you ever scared?” and my answer usually is “no”.
 This time, however, my answer would NOT be “no”.

-(When I mentioned this to Kinzie, an American expat living in Antigua, she had the same reaction.
+(When I mention this to Kinzie, an American expat living in Antigua, she has the same reaction.
 “You’ve GOT to be KIDDING me!”)

 Lingering safety questions…

-Despite the homeowner’s reassurance of a top-notch security system in place at the mountaintop compound, I continued to have a few lingering questions regarding safety.
+Despite the homeowner’s reassurance of a top-notch security system in place at the mountaintop compound, I continue to have a few lingering questions regarding safety.
 Why?
-One morning he jumped out of the car to run a quick errand and accidentally left his pistol lying on the car seat.
+One morning he jumps out of the car to run a quick errand and accidentally leaves his pistol lying on the car seat.

-“I have a permit to carry.” he explained.
+“I have a permit to carry.” he explains.

 “Why do you feel a need to carry a pistol?”
-I wondered.
+I silently wonder.

 Another red flag?

 Driving through Guatemala City en route to the airport for their departure:

-“I think that road also leads to the airport, but I try not to venture off the main roads because you can get into some pretty dangerous areas,” he mentioned.
-“And we always keep the doors locked driving through this area,” he repeated once again.
+“I think that road also leads to the airport, but I try not to venture off the main roads because you can get into some pretty dangerous areas,” he mentions.
+“And we always keep the doors locked driving through this area,” he repeats again for emphasis.

 House sitting in Guatemala – Facing my fears…

-So finally, on the morning of my fourth day in the country, we arrived at the Guatemala City Airport for the homeowner’s departure.
-Mr. Homeowner, his wife, and their 12-year-old son grabbed their bags from the back while I jumped into the driver’s seat, muttering a little prayer.
-I prayed that my pounding caffeine headache would go away (they’re the only non-coffee-drinking people in Guatemala…and we KNOW how important coffee is!)
-I also prayed I’d find my way back to Antigua without accidentally venturing into any of the “danger zones” without my loaded pistol by my side.
+So finally, on the morning of my fourth day in the country, we arrive at the Guatemala City Airport for the homeowner’s departure.
+Mr. Homeowner, his wife, and their 12-year-old son grab their bags from the back while I jump into the driver’s seat, muttering a little prayer.
+I pray that my pounding caffeine headache will go away (they’re the only non-coffee-drinking people in Guatemala…and we KNOW how important coffee is!)
+I also pray I’ll find my way back to Antigua without accidentally venturing into any of the “danger zones” without my loaded pistol by my side or a can of mace, which may have been helpful in this situation.